Barchok-Kiposmet/Moringa-Projects/Week-3/project/README.md

 #### This is a simple project.
 I used HTML, CSS, Javascript and JQuery.

 ### Contact Information
 #### For collaboration and/or feedback, you can reach me on email barchokpatrick@gmail.com.
-Please note response is usually 2 busines days.
+Please note my response is usually within 2 busines days.

 ### License and Copyright information
 #### Copyright (c) {2022} {Patrick Barchok Kiposmet}